tetracorp/dungeons-of-avalon/docs/_posts/2019-06-10-copyright.md

 included.

 _Dungeons of Avalon_ and _Dungeons of Avalon II: The Isle of Darkness_ are
-copyright &copy; 1992 CompuTec Verlag.
+copyright &copy;1992 CompuTec Verlag.
 All content from those games used on this website is believed to constitute fair use for the purposes of criticism and analysis.

+[Hacker theme](https://github.com/pages-themes/hacker) for GitHub Pages is released under the Creative Commons Zero v1.0 Universal public domain dedication.